 🍞 What to serve with Slow Cooker White Chicken Chili

-Hot, buttered cornbread is the perfect addition to this chili, and a green salad makes a nice first course.
+Hot, buttered cornbread with whole corn is the perfect addition to this chili, and a green salad makes a nice first course.

 📌 Pin this recipe